gem-pasteur/Macsyfinder_models/Data/Conjugation/README.md

 If you use the tutorial:

-- Jean Cury, Marie Touchon, Eduardo P. C. Rocha, Integrative And Conjugative Elements And Their Hosts: Composition, Distribution, And Organization bioRxiv 135814; doi: https://doi.org/10.1101/135814 (submitted to NAR)
+- Jean Cury, Marie Touchon, Eduardo P. C. Rocha, Integrative And Conjugative Elements And Their Hosts: Composition, Distribution, And Organization.
+Nucleic Acids Res., [doi:10.1093/nar/gkx607](https://doi.org/10.1093/nar/gkx607).